 Justice Department considers probe of VA perjury allegations

-In this April 18, 2015 file photo, a construction crew works on concrete forms at the Veterans Administration hospital complex construction site, in Aurora, Colo.
-The Justice Department says it's considering whether to investigate allegations that Veterans Affairs Department executives lied to Congress to conceal massive cost overruns at the Denver-area hospital.
+The Justice Department says it's considering whether to investigate allegations that Veterans Affairs Department executives lied to Congress to conceal massive cost overruns at a Denver-area hospital.
+Lawmakers claim two VA executives lied when testifying before the House Veterans Affairs Committee about ballooning cost estimates for the hospital.

 Add your comments below